Sea.Hear.Now Festival: Surf

-The 2022 festival featured pro surfers including, among others, Cory Lopez, Sam Hammer, Cassidy McClain, and Eric Geiselman.
-The surfers competed in the "North Beach Rumble," a team surf contest.
+The 2022 festival featured pro surfers including, among others, Cory Lopez, Sam Hammer, Cassidy McClain and Eric Geiselman.
+The surfers competed in the "North Beach Rumble", a team surf contest.

 Late Night Shows

-The 2022 Festival included four (4) "Late Night Shows" that took place after the festival's normal operating hours.
-Shows took place at Asbury Park local venues, such as The Stone Pony and The Wonder Bar, featuring The Backseat Lovers, Gods, Yawn, The Ocean Ave Stomp, and The Surfajettes.
+The 2022 Festival included four "Late Night Shows" that took place after the festival's normal operating hours.
+Shows took place at Asbury Park local venues, such as The Stone Pony and The Wonder Bar, featuring The Backseat Lovers, Gods, Yawn, The Ocean Ave Stomp and The Surfajettes.

 2023

-The 2023 festival was held September 16-17, 2023.
-The 5th annual festival included the following:
+The 2023 festival was held on September 16-17, 2023.